top of page

 Self-Regulation Strategies

-There are many tools that have been shown to activate the parasympathetic nervous system and complete stress cycles. bringing awareness to the present moment, discharging excess energy, and reducing overwhelm:
+Here are some of the many tools and practices that have been shown to activate the parasympathetic nervous system and complete stress cycles, bringing awareness to the present moment, discharging excess energy, and reducing overwhelm:

 • Deep breathing exercises, mindfulness and grounding techniques